nheegen/RaspberryPiMidiClock/HOW_IT_WORKS.md

 ## Overview

-This application sends MIDI clock signals to your connected MIDI device through the ESI MIDIMATE eX USB MIDI interface.
+This application sends MIDI clock signals from the Raspberry Pi to any class-compliant USB MIDI interface.
 It acts as a **master clock** that other MIDI devices can sync to.
+If an ESI MIDIMATE eX is connected it will be preferred and both of its ports will be opened automatically, but any other USB-MIDI interface works as well.

 ## MIDI Clock Protocol